 It increases the chances that you’ll get those daily action steps that you need to make towards your goals done before anything else can get in the way.

-If you don’t yet have a morning routine or would like to revise the one you have, here are a few tips to help you create a daily “morning” routine that works for you.
+If you don’t yet have a morning routine or would like to revise the one you have, here’s how to create a morning routine that works for you.

 This may or may not surprise you but your morning routine ideally begins the night before.
 Ten to fifteen minutes spent preparing for the next day can set up your morning for optimal performance.